 Remember, you also need the crew to realise guest satisfaction goals.
 Get factual information by asking calm and open-ended questions which elicit more information.

 Sometimes it may require additional information before the conflict is fully settled.
 Talk to relevant parties regarding the situation.
 These could be other employees or other guests, who will help you find out where the problem is.

 With factual information, you will then find a probable course of action that is just to the guests and crew alike.

 Enlist different sources of help

-Sitting in a management position does not mean that you take every professional burden as your own.
-Different crew have different capabilities in handling particular situations.
+Sitting on a management position does not mean that you take every professional burden as your own.
+Different crew members have different capabilities in handling particular situations.